-The modified Raoult's law was used to calculate the bubble-point and dew-point pressures using the
+The modified Raoult's law is used to calculate the bubble-point and dew-point pressures using the factors:

 Bubble-point pressure calculation:

 Dew-point pressure calculation:

 The screencast video at shows how to use this Demonstration.